BramDriesen/rpi-temperature-logging-hat/README.md

 # rpi-temperature-logging-hat

-Raspberry Pi Temperature Logging HAT
+Raspberry Pi Temperature Logging HAT.

+Tiny project to plot the temperature of an Adafruit SHT31-D humidity/temperature sensor on a graph which on it's turn is displayed on an SPI display by Pimoroni (ST7735)

 ## Updating your RPI